telerik/blazor-docs/components/treelist/paging.md

 You can set the current page of the treelist through its integer `Page` property.

 Paging is calculated for the currently expanded and visible items.
-Children in collapsed nodes are not included in the total count.
+Children in collapsed nodes are not included in the total count and in the current page.
 Thus, expanding or collapsing a node (row) can change the items you see on the current page.

 >caption Enable paging in Telerik TreeList